 Focusing is internal and consistently very accurate.
 In AF-C (Continuous AF) focusing mode capturing action, performance was decent with a good majority of images being properly focused.
 While the lens and AF system appear ready for action photography, it must be noted that the EVF in the a7R II (and most of Sony's MILC cameras) is not.
 The viewfinder blackout time is far too long to permit the photographer to adequately track moving subjects and timing the first image in a burst is a good tactic at this point.

 Unique to a lens of this type is an AF hold button.
 While in continuous focus mode, this button can be pressed to lock focus at the currently selected focus distance, permitting a focus and recompose technique.
 This button also acts as a custom button (C5) and can be programmed to another function using the camera's menu.
 Note that the owner's manual indicates that "the focus hold button of this lens does not function with some camera models."
 It fails to mention which cameras are not compatible, but ... one would expect that latest models to support that feature.

-FTM (Full Time Manual) focusing is supporting in Sony's DMF (Direct Manual Focus) AF mode.
+FTM (Full Time Manual) focusing is supported in Sony's DMF (Direct Manual Focus) AF mode.

 The manual focus ring is nicely sized, very smooth, ideally dampened and the 138° rotation amount is just right for precise manual focusing at all distances.
 There is little change in subject size as focus is adjusted even to full extents, an attribute especially valued for photographers intending to use focus stacking techniques, videographers pulling focus and anyone very-critically framing a scene.